pzel/testdouble-test-wiki/Discovery-Testing.md

+Discovery Testing descends from [[London-school TDD]] to provide a very specific workflow for using the test-driven development to arrive at working designs composed of small, well-named units.
+As a side effect of that workflow, it encourages factoring object-oriented code into pure functions, discourages code reuse, and promotes rewriting in-the-small.

+## Encouraging pure functions

+## Discouraging code reuse

+## Small, regular rewrites

+Nobody likes undertaking Big Epic Rewrites, but as organizations change and grow, the code's imbued knowledge of the domain it serves tends to become increasingly outdated.
+Some people try to address this tension with rigor: refactor names and designs continuously whenever making a change.
+Others try to guard against it with infrastructure: write micro-services that will be discarded and replaced when they no longer suit their purpose.

+Discovery testing takes a different tack to modernizing our understanding of the code base: encouraging targeted rewrites (as opposed to merely refactors) when requirements change substantially.
+It represents a sort of [controlled burn](https://en.wikipedia.org/wiki/Controlled_burn) for monolithic system architectures.

+---

 At its most basic, the workflow aims to systematically reduce a problem's complexity into small and sensible component parts from the outside-in:

 1. Identify the entry-point of the feature to-be-developed (e.g. an HTTP controller action), noting the inputs available and the desired output (or side effect)